 Traps for productivity and health

-"First have customers, then I take care of the timing" - who thinks so, already has a problem.
+“First of all I have customers, then I take care of the time management” - who thinks like this has a problem.
 Because the key to successful work is organization, time management and motivation - right from the start.

 Anyone who has not had the leisure time to deal with time management in the general start-up stress should start with it as soon as possible.
 Because while employees are also paid for wasted working hours, the self-employed waste of time directly affects their own wallet.